plentymarkets/feedback-plugin/meta/documents/user_guide_en.md

 				<b>Release feedbacks automatically</b>
 			</td>
 			<td>
                 Activate to release customer reviews automatically in the online store.
-If this setting is deactivated, customer reviews must be manually released in the ##TODO## menu.
+If this setting is deactivated, customer reviews must be manually released in the **CMS » Feedback ratings** menu.
+Only customer reviews created after activating this function will be released automatically.
 			</td>
 		</tr>
         <tr>